nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 ## The impact on plugins

-Plugin authors test their plugins against a specific version of each Cordova platform.
+Plugins are tested against a specific version of each Cordova platform.
 For example, to ensure that the plugin works on an Android mobile device, the author tests and validates the plugin against the *cordova-android 5.0.0* platform.
 In a sense, it's tied to that version of the Android platform.

 The Apache Cordova CLI does something very similar.
-It's tied or *pinned* to a specific version of each Cordova platform as well.
+It's also tied or *pinned* to a specific version of each Cordova platform.
+When you first create a project, your CLI and the plugins that you add to your project are tied to the same versions.

-When you first create a project, the CLI that is used by your project and any plugins that you add to your project are tied to the same version of each Cordova platform.
+If you update your CLI, that CLI tied to a newer version of each Cordova platform while your plugins remain tied to a previous version of each Cordova platform.

-If you update the CLI version of your project, that CLI can be tied to a newer version of each Cordova platform, but your plugins or still tied to an older version of each platform.
-This is not always a problem, but if a newer version of a Cordova platform introduces a breaking change, you might encounter errors when you build your project or attempt to run code that uses the plugin.
+This is not always a problem, but if a new version introduces a breaking change, you might encounter errors when you build your project or attempt to run code that uses the plugin.

 You might encounter the opposite problem, if you don't update the CLI version of your project.
-Plugins that already exist in your project work fine, but plugins that you add to your project might be tied to newer version of each platform.
+Plugins that already exist in your project work fine, but plugins that you add to your project might be tied to newer version of each Cordova platform.

-This table presents each option, its impact, and what you can do to increase the likelihood that your plugins will function correctly.
+Have a quick look at this table.
+It presents each action, its impact, and what you can do to increase the likelihood that your plugins will function correctly after you've taken that action.

 <style>
     table, th, td {